Imperial-EE-Microsoft/co_op_translator/docs/set-up-azure-resources.md

 # Set up Azure resources before starting

 This guide will walk you through the steps to set up the necessary Azure resources for using Co Op Translator.
-You'll create an Azure Cognitive Services Translator resource, which provides the translation capabilities required by the package.
+You'll create an Azure Computer Vision resource and Azure OpenAI resource which provides the translation capabilities required by the package.

 ### Create an Azure Account